kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

     ```

-## Create a Clone of Your Private Repository
+# Create a Clone of Your Private Repository

 This is a one-time process to clone the private repository you have created.
-These commands once for every clone that you would like to make of your
-repository.
-For example, you might like to clone the repository on a CS lab
-machine and also on a personal machine.
-Just remember that you will need to
-keep all clones up-to-date!

  1. Clone your new, private repository, which is now a mirror of the upstream
     class repository: